AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 ## DistributedModelParameters

-The child model parameters are combined to create new main model parameters.
+For DistributedModelParameters, the child model parameters are combined to create new main model parameters.